数据代理

 Example (ROI):

 - Advertising/E-commerce: ROI = GMV ÷ Advertising Cost.
-Clearly specify in the metric description whether coupons are included, whether refunds and shipping costs are deducted, whether platform service fees are included, the statistical basis ("payment time/order time"), and the time window (e.g., day/week/month).
+Clearly specify in the metric description whether it includes coupons, deducts refunds and shipping costs, includes platform service fees, uses "payment time/order time" as the statistical basis, and the time window (e.g., day/week/month).

 - Manufacturing/Projects: ROI = (Revenue − Cost) ÷ Cost, with the window being the full project cycle or financial period.

-The agent mode of Data Agent has the following characteristics:
+The agent mode of Data Agent has the following features:

-Data Agent will autonomously determine user intent based on the input content, decompose user needs, and perform mixed searches within the user's authorized data scope across the dataset marketplace, app marketplace, and app creation.
-It will then analyze and query data from the target data sources to provide answers.
+Data Agent autonomously determines user intent based on the input content, breaks down user requirements, and performs hybrid searches within the user's authorized data scope across the dataset marketplace, app marketplace, and app creation.
+It then analyzes and queries data from the target data sources to provide answers.

-Data Agent not only supports regular data query issues but also allows input of multiple questions at once, especially when there are reasoning relationships between them.
-Data Agent will perform one or multiple data queries depending on the complexity of the requirements.
+Data Agent supports not only regular data query tasks but also allows users to input multiple questions at once, especially when there are logical relationships between them.
+Depending on the complexity of the requirements, Data Agent may perform one or multiple data queries.

-Data Agent can read login account information and seamlessly understand indicative pronouns in user input (e.g., "my department" and other user attributes).
-Additionally, it can read the information of the page the user is currently browsing.
-When the user is on specific pages such as a data package, dataset, or dashboard, the Agent will directly interact based on the current page's information when handling data queries and other needs.
+Data Agent can read the information of the logged-in account, seamlessly understanding indicative pronouns in user input (e.g., "my department" or other user attributes).
+Additionally, it can read the information of the page the user is currently viewing.
+When users are on specific pages such as data packages, datasets, or dashboards, the Agent will directly interact based on the information of the current page when handling data query requests.

 Intelligent Query

-After upgrading the Data Agent, Intelligent Query is no longer limited to a specific data range and does not require manual range selection to start querying.
+After upgrading the Data Agent, Intelligent Query is no longer limited to a specific data range, and there is no need to manually select a range to start querying.
 This means the agent's tasks will involve finding content, performing ad-hoc analysis, or providing insights.

 Visualization Creation

-Data Agent allows users to start creating a dashboard from scratch on the dashboard list page or directly edit an existing dashboard.
+Data Agent allows users to create dashboards from scratch on the dashboard list page based on their needs or directly edit existing dashboards.
 Whether it's chart creation, adding filters, analyzing data with rich text reports, adjusting dashboard layouts, modifying colors, or performing batch operations on controls.

 Intelligent Interpretation